intel-android/androidhub/reviewer_readme.md

 https://int-androidhub.intel.com

 The above url is the integration site.
-The username and password for it were given to you by project staff directly.
-This site is automatically deployed upon a successful merge to the master branch on the github repository.
+A successful merge to the master branch on github will automatically deploy the submission to the Integration environment.
+The username and password for it were given to you by project staff.

 --------